FOMO, Risk and Regret? Diversification in the age of the Magnificent Seven

 What does the GameStop Squeeze Mean For the Future of Investing?

-03/02/2021 Do investors need to take note?
+This article was published in February 2021 Do investors need to take note?
 Early into the new year, the share price of GameStop began to edge upwards.
 The brick-and-mortar video game retailer was widely thought to be a relic of a former age.
-However, it had caught the attention of millions retail investors using Robinhood and other online brokers.
-Within a
+However, it had caught the attention of millions retail investors using Robinhood

 You should have no interest in interest, but plenty in the power of compound returns.

-Albert Einstein’s wisdom didn’t stop at physics.
+Published on January 2021 Albert Einstein’s wisdom didn’t stop at physics.
 In a lesser-known quote he called compound interest the ‘eighth wonder of the world’.
 For those that understand compounding, the reason why is obvious.
 However, we can’t all be Einstein.
 Compounding is difficult for most of us humans to wrap our head around intuitively.
-For those that don’t

 The UK Has Seen the Biggest Quarterly Fall in Dividends on Record, Here’s Why Accomplished Investors Shouldn’t Worry